Matthew 10 - Observations

 The twelve disciples are sent out on their first mission trip.
 After training with Jesus, it was now time for their on-the-job training.
 Were they nervous?
 Excited?
 Scared?
 This was a big deal and their task was great.
 For the first time they would be given the opportunity to heal the sick as they had seen Jesus do.
 They could drive out demons, cleanse leprosy….
 Such power had not been given to man since the days of Elisha.

 But what I find most compassionate about this act is this:

 Jesus sent the disciples to the “lost sheep of Israel”.

 The same people who had rejected the designation as “chosen people”.
-The same generation of people who had just thirty years before tried to have him killed, the same people who would scourge and mock and crucify him.
+The same generation of people who, in a little while, would have Him killed, the same people who would scourge and mock and crucify Him.
 Did you get that?

 Even knowing that they would kill him, Jesus was still trying to save the children of Israel.

 He does the same thing today.
 He doesn’t want any of us to perish so He constantly allows us to be tested.
 He does this so that we can build character.
 He allows us to be put in certain situations hoping that while we’re going through it, we will call on Him.

 He will never leave us nor forsake us and He tries His very best to get us to recognize and appreciate that fact.